ftlabs/fruitmachine/README.md

  - `at` The child index at which to insert
  - `inject` Injects the child's view element into the parent's

-### View#injectElement();

-Injects an element into the
-View's root element.

-By default the element is appended but then

-Options:

- - `at` The index at which to insert.

 ### View#id();